 Calcium and Phosphorus

-Goat’s milk has plenty of calcium and phosphorus, which is are vital nutrients for cats.
+Goat’s milk has plenty of calcium and phosphorus, which are vital nutrients for cats.
 Calcium helps with muscle contraction, blood coagulation, and strong teeth and bones.
 Calcium requires phosphorus to do its work, and you should provide them at the rate of 1.2 parts calcium to 1 part phosphorus.
-A calcium deficiency can lead to rickets, which causes the bones to become soft.
+A calcium deficiency can lead to rickets, which causes the bones to become softand deformed.
 Symptoms of a calcium deficiency include restlessness and convulsions.

 Biotin is another B vitamin that helps with the metabolism of carbohydrates, fat, and protein.
 Your cat does not stop store biotin, but they do create it in the digestive system.
 Biotin helps with the development of the coat and claws, and it allows the body to remove by-products from the synthesis of protein.
 Cats are carnivorous, so they eat a lot of protein, and this nutrient helps them get rid of it.